 Private environment variables enable developers to store secrets safely even for their public projects.
-Secret masking adds another layer of security since it will obscure your environment variables from projects and contexts in your job’s output.
+Secret masking adds another layer of security because it obscures your environment variables from projects and contexts in your job’s output.

 Multiple-contexts per workflow

-To further restrict access, multiple-contexts per workflow allows developers to restrict access to environment variables by enabling them to include values in a particular domain, rather than a given workflow.
-This provides greater permission granularity when requiring access to a specific context in a workflow, improving your organization’s security.
+To further restrict access, having multiple-contexts per workflow allows developers to restrict access to environment variables by letting them include values in a particular domain, rather than a given workflow.
+This provides greater granularity when requiring access to a specific context in a workflow, improving your organization’s security.

 Flexible admin controls

-To learn more about the CircleCI product features that provide you with increased application security, check out our Ultimate guide to CI/CD security and DevSecOps blog.
+To learn more about the CircleCI product features that provide you with increased application security, check out our Ultimate guide to CI/CD security and DevSecOps blog post.

-Using our platform, developers are able to integrate with some of the best of breed dev tools out there, in the form of partner orbs.
+Using CircleCI, developers can integrate with some of the best dev tools out there, in the form of partner orbs.

-Below are the most popular partner orb integrations that our users can’t get enough of.
-Consider using the following as part of your development cycle:
+Consider using these popular partner orb integrations as part of your development cycle: